tagundo/elichika/docs/README.md

 		- Skill icon is filled but some unused need do.
 		- Bond story & Voice navigation will return as default because there is no way to create new one.
 		- KO, ZH & JA dictionary skill is not writen, only english right now.
-		- Gacha voice doesn't not work with deretore tool?.
+		- Playing on custom live will ended if the active skill is activated (deretore issue).
         - Training tree parameter is missing for each role.
 		- Dual skill not supported, A and B condition is doable later.
         - Only JP Client Android working right now.
 	- [ ] SBL
 		- still not implemented based on fork, do i need make script?
-	- [ ] Accessory
+	- [ ] Accessory (not necessary)
-		- Should make it?

 ## Importing/Exporting account
 You can use the user WebUI to export and import your account.